BlockSigner/cove/README.md

 Use `yarn build` to build locally.

 ### Using GitHub Desktop
 Download the GitHub desktop app to easily track changes in the repository: https://desktop.github.com/.
 Before working on the content files, make sure to checkout the current version of master.
-Just follow the steps below:
+Follow the steps below:

 - fetch origin
 - create a new branch and prefix with your name.
 I (David) create a branch _david-instructions_.